underscoreio/shapeless-guide/src/pages/intro/acknowledgements.md

 ## Acknowledgements

-Thanks to Miles Sabin and my colleagues at [Underscore][link-underscore] for their contributions and feedback.
+Thanks to Miles Sabin, Travis Brown, my colleagues at [Underscore][link-underscore], and all our [fellow space-farers on Github][link-contributors] for their invaluable help and feedback.

-Thanks also to Sam Halliday for this excellent workshop [Shapeless for Mortals][link-fommil-scalax-2015], which provided the part of the skeleton for the book.
+Special thanks to Sam Halliday for this excellent workshop [Shapeless for Mortals][link-fommil-scalax-2015], which provided the initial inspiration and skeleton for this guide.